pocomane/binject/Readme.md

 flags are used to format the last line as a script comment line.
 The default is a lua style comment.

+`VERB_LEVEL` - Write some information during the esecution.
+If it is > 9 also some debug information is printed at every line (mainly position in the sources).
+The default is 0, which means that nothing will be printed.

 TODO : Describe how to force a specific mechanism